 HR consultants are in demand as companies focus on improving employee relations and company culture.
 However, an unresolved conflict or failure to comply with employment regulations could lead to a lawsuit.
 Small business insurance tailored for human resources consultants protects against legal costs and other financial losses.

-These insurance policies cover common risks of human resources consulting.
+These insurance policies cover the most common risks of HR consulting.

 Fidelity bonds, also called employee dishonesty bonds, provide reimbursement if one of your employees steals from a client.
 They are often required by client contracts.

 This policy helps human resource professionals survive data breaches and cyberattacks.
 It’s strongly recommended for any business that handles Social Security numbers or other sensitive data.

 It's easy to get business insurance as an HR consultant or recruiter if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

 Insureon's licensed insurance agents work with top-rated U.S. providers to find the right insurance coverage and fidelity bonds for your HR consulting firm, whether you work independently or hire employees.